matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/fair-onboarding-alpha.md

 :::

-You can find an examples of the config file and deployment scripts in the [Quickstart Guide](https://v2-docs.zksync.io/dev/developer-guides/hello-world.html).
+You can find an example of the config file and deployment scripts in the [Quickstart Guide](https://v2-docs.zksync.io/dev/developer-guides/hello-world.html).
 If you have an existing project, you can follow the [Hardhat zkSync migration guide](https://v2-docs.zksync.io/api/hardhat/migrating-to-zksync.html).

 ## zkSync Era Mainnet details